PARTNERS

 Dementia Care in SCARF (DEMCARES) is a project of Schizophrenia Research Foundation India, a leading non-governmental organisation in mental health care and research in Chennai, India.

-SUGI SKETCHES
+SUGI'S SKETCHES

 Sugi’s sketches is an art platform curated by Sugithaa Paraman, a counselling psychologist by profession.
 She expresses mental health awareness and snippets of emotions through her art.